turi-code/userguide/model_parameter_search/distributing.md

 ```
 hd = gl.deploy.hadoop_cluster.create(name='hadoop-cluster',
-                                     dato_dist_path=<path to installation>)
+                                     turi_dist_path=<path to installation>)

 j = graphlab.model_parameter_search.create((train, valid),
                                            my_model, my_params,
                                            environment=hd)
 ```

-For more details on creating EC2- and Hadoop-based environments, checkout the [API docs](https://dato.com/products/create/docs/graphlab.deploy.html) or the [Deployment](http://dato.com/learn/userguide/deployment/pipeline-introduction.html) chapter of the userguide.
+For more details on creating EC2- and Hadoop-based environments, checkout the [API docs](https://turi.com/products/create/docs/graphlab.deploy.html) or the [Deployment](http://turi.com/learn/userguide/deployment/pipeline-introduction.html) chapter of the userguide.

 When getting started, it is useful to keep `perform_trial_run=True` to make sure you are creating your models properly.